Aishou/OSSJAIS/README.md

 OSSJAIS stands for OpenSuse Sun Java Automated Installation Script.

-This Bash Script Dowload and Install Automated Sun Java on OpenSuse 12+.
+This Bash Script Download and Install Automated Sun Java on OpenSuse 12+.

 OSSJAIS is in very early stage, most Features are not implemented (at this time).